joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 ## ⚠️ Usage Notice

-This project is created for my academic and portfolio purposes, the direct content usage is liscensed.
+This project is created for my academic and portfolio purposes, the direct usage of the content is liscensed.

 ## 📄 License
 This project is licensed under the CC BY-NC 4.0 License.